STS Resources

 The good examples explain the concept thoroughly with definitions, explanations and description of relevant examples.
 The poor examples are too general, inaccurate and incomplete.

-Templates have been provided and can be used to refer or adapt to for your own poster and submitted in digital format.
+emplates have been provided and can be used to refer or adapt to for your own poster and submitted in digital format.
 Power point is preferred.

 If you are hand-drawing and pasting text/diagrams onto your poster, take CLEAR photos of your poster including: